Partner with The Waller Times to build a better Waller County

 Providing Far More than NEWS

-Tractor Supply Company has broken ground on its
+Tractor Supply Company has opened its

-new store in Waller, next to the Holiday Inn on FM 2920.
+Waller, next to the Holiday Inn on FM 2920.

 Artist's rendering of the future Alegacy Equipment, located between Bus.
 Hwy.
 290 and U.S. 290, on 87 acres just west of Waller.

 Drawing of the soon to be built Goodman Complex, a world